minoa-lang/reference/src/namespaces-scopes.md

     - [function parameters]
     - [closure] parameters
   - captured [closure] variables
+- value-type namespaces: a namespace that is both a type and a value namespace
+  - [function declarations]
+  - [constant item declarations]
+  - [static item declarations]
 - label namespaces: a namespace that maps to labels
   - [function parameter labels]
   - [loop & block labels]

+> _Note_: Duplicate names may exists across multiple namespace kinds.
+>         For example, both a module and a function named `foo` may coexists within the same scope.

 ### Named entities without a namespace